 Another dramatic page of the Nazi crimes, which is conventionally attributed to the ‘second phase’ of euthanasia, is known as “Sondertreatment 14f13” or ‘Aktion 14F13’ or simply ‘14F13’, where 14 meant the inspector of the concentration camps, ‘F’ death, and ‘13’ type of death.
 This practice of mass extermination involved the inmates of the concentration camps who were not able to work, and thus, were subject to annihilation.
 ‘Aktion 14F13’ overtook elderly people, sick persons and disabled, even invalids of WWI, some soviet prisoners of war, and Jews on the territory of the Reich between 1941 and 1944.
-In the case of Jews, race could serve as the primary reason for extermination, leaving an ability to work non-parameter.
+In the case of Jews, the race could serve as the primary reason for extermination, leaving an ability to work non-parameter.
 Thus, long after the suspension of the centralized T-4 program, its staff used to make short journeys to the concentration camps to act as consultants.
-The exact figure of the inmates killed under “Sondertreatment 14f13” is unknown, but the best estimates give the toll up to 20 000 victims until the end of 1943.
+The exact figure of the inmates killed under “Sondertreatment 14f13” is unknown, but the best estimates give the toll of up to 20 000 victims until the end of 1943.
 Summing up, if to take the initial 70 000 victims of the centralized euthanasia, add people killed in 14F13, handicapped children, disabled persons on the occupied territories of Poland and the Soviet Union, and even invalid victims of the air raids, foreign laborers, and general patients, in total it is supposed, that the Nazi euthanasia of those ‘unworthy if life’ demanded the lives of 250 000 to 300 000 people.

-When it comes directly to the bureaucratic apparatus of the central office at Tiergartenstraße 4, the suspension of the first centralized phase did not lead to the immediate dismissal of the staff, who had in the eyes of the Nazi leaders, a ‘unique’ experience.
-Viktor Brack wanted his staff to bring their “expert knowledge” for the ‘good’ of the regime and it comes with no surprise that the extermination of the disabled patients between 1939 and 1941 was the predecessor of the mass murder of Jews starting from 1941.
+When it comes directly to the bureaucratic apparatus of the central office at Berlin Tiergartenstrasse 4, the suspension of the first centralized phase did not lead to the immediate dismissal of the staff, who had in the eyes of the Nazi leaders, a ‘unique’ experience.
+Viktor Brack wanted his staff to bring their “expert knowledge” for the ‘good’ of the regime and it comes as no surprise that the extermination of disabled patients between 1939 and 1941 was the predecessor of the mass murder of Jews starting from 1941.
 The obvious parallels included not only the transportation of the victims to the killing centers, where they were gassed, the release of the perpetrators from liability and secrecy, but also a bureaucratic practice of the distribution of duties among those involved.
 The first T-4 consultants were sent to the East to Lublin as early as November 1941 and participated in the establishment of Chelmno and the Aktion Reinhard extermination camps: Sobibor, Treblinka, and Belzec.
 Most of them later became members of the SS, got the ranks, and used to wear uniforms.

 It was not directly Hitler’s order from August 1941, but the involvement in the extermination of the Jews which led to the decrease in the staff at Tiergartenstraße 4 on the threshold of 1941-1942.
 At the same time, in the early months of 1942, the budget for operating the office (particularly the salaries of the staff) still amounted to 500,000 RM monthly.
 It would decrease gradually in the course of the war to only 10 000 RM in 1945.
 As some of the killing centers were still in operation, the T-4 personnel were to maintain the continuity of this activity.
 In 1943 the cover-up organization ‘Reich Association for Healing and Nursing Homes’ operated a staff of twenty specialists here until in August 1943 the remaining personnel was transferred first to Hartheim and then to other locations.

 Apart from the fate of the chiefs of the T-4 departments after the War, it is important to say a few words about the key architects of the euthanasia program.
-On April 30, 1945, Adolf Hitler committed suicide, yet many of the key nazi functioners were to face the International Trial in Nuremberg.
+On April 30, 1945, Adolf Hitler committed suicide, yet many of the key nazi functionaries were to face the International Trial in Nuremberg.
 After the primary tribunal against the key war criminals, subsequently, twelve additional trials were held to prosecute the war criminals in different spheres.
 The first was the so-called ‘Nuremberg Doctors’ case’ officially known as ‘The United States of America v.
 Karl Brandt’.
 Among the twenty-three those accused, twenty had been doctors, including Karl Brandt himself.
 Karl Brandt, Viktor Brack, as well as another five men, were sentenced to death and hanged on June 2, 1948.
 Apart from these seven, the overwhelming majority of the physicists and psychiatrists involved in the euthanasia program escaped punishment for decades, many at all.
 Many refused to admit they had done anything wrong and it was generally difficult to find witnesses ready to testify against their colleagues’ doctors.
 As for Philipp Bouhler, Chief of the Chancellery and not a physician, on May 19, 1945, he committed suicide in American captivity.